nztdev/boss-kernel/readme.md

 ---

+## XI. v0.9 — Delivered So Far

+**Tool-calling Arbiter escalation.** `decideNode()` in `engine.js` replaces the old prose-similarity guess with a direct, forced function call (`select_node`) — the model picks one of the two conflicting nodes outright rather than answering the intent in prose that's then fuzzy-matched against specialty strings.
+Supported on both Groq (OpenAI-compatible tool calling) and Gemini (native function declarations), with the original prose-based method kept as an explicit fallback if tool calling is unavailable or fails.
+Verified in testing across both providers with correct, deterministic decisions (`temperature: 0`).

+**Resonance flattening.** All seven active nodes were normalised to `resonance: 1.5`.
+Two of them (CORE at 2.0, then briefly the reassigned outlier) had been structural default-winners for any low-match intent purely from their static starting resonance — since `warmth` starts near zero for every node at boot, early-session routing was governed almost entirely by which node had the tallest baseline value, not by actual relevance.
+Flattening removes that bias; the small per-fire resonance growth (`+0.01`) is now the genuine "accumulated reliability" signal the architecture describes, rather than being drowned out by a fixed Registry number.

+**Amendment — risk-tiered Grief Protocol.** The original Arbiter lock specified that any conflict between two action (side-effect) nodes hard-stops the kernel, regardless of how decisive the score gap is.
+In practice this meant a clearly unambiguous intent (e.g. a 4x score margin) could still trigger a full-kernel suspension purely because the two nodes' *general* specialties were thematically distant — dissonance measures domain distance between specialty strings, not genuine ambiguity in what the user meant.
+This has been amended, deliberately and explicitly rather than silently:

+- Every node now carries a `riskTier` — `'standard'` (all seven current active nodes) or `'elevated'` (reserved for future high-stakes capabilities, e.g. DEVICES controlling locks or security systems)
+- **Elevated-tier conflicts** keep the original unconditional hard stop, regardless of engine availability — the safety margin stays maximal exactly where real-world consequences are highest
+- **Standard-tier conflicts** no longer hard-grieve.
+If the engine is configured, `decideNode()` resolves the conflict directly and fires immediately.
+If the engine is unavailable or fails, execution is **blocked** — a clarification toast requires the user to explicitly choose before either node fires, scoped to that one intent only, with no full-kernel suspension and no manual "Recover" step

+This preserves the property Grief Protocol exists for — no silent irreversible action on genuine ambiguity — while removing suspension for cases that were never actually ambiguous, just structurally flagged as dissonant.
+As BOSS's node count grows (more nodes means more possible dissonant pairings), this scales considerably better than the original all-or-nothing hard stop.

+---

-## XI. v0.9 Direction — Tool Calling
+## XII. v0.9 Direction — Tool Calling (Remaining)

-The next phase moves CORTEX's engine integration from *text generation compared against keywords* to genuine function calling:

-- Export the Registry's existing `capabilities` and `presets` data as a structured tool schema (`{name, description, parameters}` per action) — the data already exists, this is a serialisation step, not new architecture
+- Export the Registry's existing `capabilities` and `presets` data as a general-purpose tool schema (`{name, description, parameters}` per action) — the data already exists, this is a serialisation step, not new architecture.
+What's built so far (`decideNode()`) is scoped narrowly to binary Arbiter decisions; this generalises it to arbitrary multi-parameter tool calls
-- Wire real function-calling support into `engine.js` for Groq, Gemini, and DeepSeek's APIs
-- Apply it first to **Arbiter escalation** — the highest-value, most bug-prone case this cycle (CHRONOS vs CORTEX, MEMORY vs CORE, and similar conflicts were repeatedly caused by inferring a routing decision from prose similarity rather than asking the model to decide directly)
+- Extend tool calling to general CORTEX-routed intents as a long-tail fallback beyond local regex — when no local pattern matches, the engine picks the right tool directly rather than the intent falling through to "no recognised action"
-- Extend the same manifest to support **gap detection** — when a request matches no existing tool, CORTEX responds honestly and logs the gap, feeding a real backlog for what BOSS should build next.
+- **Gap detection** — when a request matches no existing tool, CORTEX responds honestly and logs the gap, feeding a real backlog for what BOSS should build next.
 On native (Phase 10), this same signal drives DEVICES' adapter-matching logic
 - Explicitly out of scope, on any platform: letting the engine generate and self-execute arbitrary new code.
 New real capabilities continue to ship through normal development and review, not runtime code generation

 ---

-## XII.
+## XIII.
 Related

 **boss-deliberate** — https://github.com/nztdev/boss-deliberate
 The deliberation layer as a standalone product.
 Ask once, filter many — multi-model consensus with a full transparency trace.